 I grew up in city called Moncton, a regional service and cultural centre in an economically deprived part of Canada.
 As part of the minority Acadian (French-speaking) community, I developed a rather complex and sometimes fierce view of language politics and of centre/periphery issues–which comes with its highly specific kind of humor (Acadieman!).
 At 18, I went to McGill University, and from there moved to Amsterdam where I did my PhD.

-Since 2006, I’ve been living in the fabulous northern city of Groningen with my husband and son (a UK millennium baby).
+Since 2007, I’ve been living in the fabulous northern city of Groningen with my husband and son (a UK millennium baby).
 I was a long-time member of the Groningen section of Stitch&Bitch, love working with all kinds of textiles, and am an avid bio-oriented scuba diver with Hydrofiel and in the past with Oceanus in Zeeland.
-More recently, I’ve taken up water polo, as supporter, member of the water polo committee of TriVia and lately as recreational player.
+More recently, I’ve taken up water polo, as supporter, long-time member of the water polo committee of TriVia and lately as recreational player.
+My newest pursuit is triathlon.

 My work has focused on the relationship between knowledge and technology.
 In particular, I have investigated the way new objects, and ways of knowing and communicating about knowledge, develop as technologies are taken in up in research practices.
 Main research areas: visual knowing through digital images, new research methods for mediated ethnography, social technology and ‘e-research’.
 New themes are interdisciplinarity in energy research and infrastructures for the study of household energy use.